---Mara Gambineri, Deputy Secretary for Land and Recreation, has been designated by Secretary Hamilton to represent the Department of Environmental Protection on ARC and to serve as Chairperson.
+--Mara Gambineri, Chief of Staff, has been designated by Secretary Lambert to represent the Department of Environmental Protection on ARC and to serve as Chairperson.

 Dr. William Palmer is President of the Tall Timbers Research Station.
 Tall Timbers is an organization dedicated to wildlife research and conservation activity.
 He has degrees in zoology and wildlife sciences and has been working to restore grassland habitats on 100,000 acres of public land in Florida.
 Dr. Palmer has authored many papers on bobwhite quail, wild turkeys, and the effects of prescribed burning for Southern forests.
 He holds degrees from Virginia Tech and the University of Georgia.